jando79/super-galactic-age-calculator/README.md

 #### _Description_

-_A web application that calculates the users age on Mercury, Venus, Mars, and Jupiter in relation to their age on Earth_
+_A web application that calculates the user's age on Mercury, Venus, Mars, and Jupiter in relation to their age on Earth.
+The app also calculates years since a past birthday, and years until a future birthday._

 ## Technologies Used